hypernumbers/learn_elisp_the_hard_way/contents/why-did-I-write-this-book.rst

 Why Elisp?
 ----------

-I am writing this book to lean Elisp myself.
+I am writing this book to learn Elisp myself.
 I use Emacs every day because it is the IDE of choice for Erlang and I am an Erlang programmer.

 My relationship with Emacs is that of Simson Garfinkel, Daniel Weise and Steven Strassmann to `Unix`_ - I genuinely loathe it.